tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 ## 5. Results of the work
 ### 5.1 Data preparation
 Before working with machine learning algorithms, we should first prepare the original data.
 This involves obtaining basic information about the data, cleaning it, filling in missing values, and then encoding it.
+The results with unique values are saved to the “analysis_result.csv” table.

 ### 5.2 Nature of data
 Let's start the discussion with the **nature of data** obtained via dimeansionality reduction.
 We have data visualizations in both 2D and 3D space.
 Furthermore, we have "slices" of dataset in 3D space to look at them from different angles.
 We have 4 reduction methods: Linear PCA, Kernel PCA, t-SNE, and Multidimensional Scaling (MDS):